chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ### Voltage Regulation
 - 5V, 5.5A Step-Down Voltage Regulator D36V50F5
 ---

-## Printing Circuit Board
+### Printing Circuit Board

-Our Robot have a custo PCB, cause we want relief in our circuit, and use cables could be a problem cause is frequent to have false conctact and issues in the communication, so we make  two pcbs, one that work as a HAT for the raspberry pi pico with buttons and JST XH connectors, and other were is the teensy 4.0,
+Our robot features custom-designed PCBs to reduce wiring complexity and eliminate issues related to loose cables and unreliable connections.
+We designed two PCBs: a HAT for the Raspberry Pi and a main PCB that hosts the Teensy 4.0.

 ### HAT PCB
-Our HAT PCB ensure that we can have a relief conecction between rasppberry pi 5 and others components, specifcally  teensy 4.0 and OTOS, also we have space for more i2c components if needed and we have 2 buttons to manipulate our robot.

-#### future improvements for national phase
+The HAT PCB allows us to manage clean and secure connections between the Raspberry Pi 5 and other components, particularly the Teensy 4.0 and the OTOS.
+It also includes additional I2C ports for future sensors and two buttons for user interaction.

+**Future Improvements for National Phase:**
-- Changue circuit for better acomodo
+- Redesign layout for better component placement
-- use smd bottons to avoid short circuits
+- Replace current buttons with SMD versions to avoid shorts

 ### Main PCB

-Our main pcb not is just to avoid have floating cables, we also have ICs in our board, here we have a 5V regulator that brind power to our teensy 4.0 from STMicroelectronics LD29150DT50R, but to be able to bring power to the raspberry pi 5 we have another voltage regulator, cause LD29150DT50R only have a amx output of 1 A, we use a Pololu D36V50F5, this PCB have space for our VNH5019 and XT30 SMD conectors,
-#### future improvement for national phase
-- use VNH7070 for better performnace and integrated in our pcb instead of Pololu VNH7070 breakout board
+The main PCB eliminates floating wires and integrates critical circuitry.
+It features a 5V voltage regulator (STMicroelectronics LD29150DT50R) to power the Teensy 4.0.
+However, because this regulator only supplies up to 1A, we added a Pololu D36V50F5 to power the Raspberry Pi 5.
+The board also includes footprints for VNH5019 motor drivers and XT30 SMD connectors.

+**Future Improvements for National Phase:**
+- Replace VNH5019 with integrated VNH7070 chips for better performance
-- changue placing and add better protection circuits
+- Reorganize layout and include enhanced protection circuits
-- add switch and button in circuit, changue XT30 as input for battery to a smd XT60 connector
+- Integrate a power switch and onboard button
+- Replace XT30 battery input with an SMD XT60 connector

 ## Code Overview <a name="code-overview"></a>